 So let’s jump right in!

-1. Techcrunch – the Most Popular Tech Blogs
+1. Techcrunch – the Most Popular Blog in Tech

 Founded by: Michael Arrington and Keith Tiere